denwilliams/FontAwesome-WindowsForms/readme.md

 * ActiveColor - the icon will be this color when hovered over.
 * ToolTipText - if set, a tooltip will be created for the icon with this text.

+If you want to use it as a button, just bind an event handler to the click event.

 **TODO:**

 * Make buttons selectable by keyboard (tab-key)